Updated July 12, 2019

 - “As-a-Service” Economy.
 According to The Economist, 80% of businesses are seeing a change in the way their customers want to receive goods and services.
 The biggest change is that customers prefer access and convenience over ownership.
 40% of companies surveyed say they are adding subscription-based models to their offerings.

 - Connected device explosion.
-Gartner estimates that 8.4 billion IoT “things” were in use in 2017.
-That number is expected to jump to over 20 billion by 2020.
+Gartner estimates that 14.2 billion IoT “things” will be used in 2019.
+That number is expected to jump to over 25 billion by 2021.

 What does all this mean for smart apartments?